 He married, in 1941, Josephine Earle.
 They had three daughters.

-My thanks to Bob Hilton for this account.
+My thanks to Kate Kaye and Bob Hilton for this account.

 Back to 1st Airborne Reconnaissance Squadron